 Equally important, you must have recognized that companies worldwide have various formal and informal communication platforms.
-In most cases, the unofficial communication channels, commonly known as the grapevine, are characterized by innuendo, rumour, gossip, and other forms of insidious workplace violence or conflicts.
-In other words, these informal networks create a favourable environment for individuals to spread false or unverified information across the organization.
+Usually, the unofficial communication channels, commonly known as the grapevine, are characterized by innuendo, rumor, gossip, and other forms of insidious workplace violence or conflicts.
+In other words, these informal networks create a favorable environment for individuals to spread false or unverified information across the organization.
 This is more likely to bring discord, suspicion, and a lack of motivation.
 For example, one employee may have heard about the possibility of their firm’s closure and start passing this unofficial news around.

 How to Compose a Memo